-- This project is new for FY 2011. - Lee Smithson is scheduling a meeting to coordinate the approach. - The event will likely be held in September 2011.
+- This project is new for FY 2011.

-Approximate % Complete: 5 %
+- Lee Smithson is scheduling a meeting to coordinate the approach.

-Barriers/Issues: Non ne
+- The event will be held in September 2011.

 Recommendations: X continue as planned continue with modifications discontinue

 - This project was funded for \$30,000 in FY 2011. - Aurora, Clear Roads, PNS, SICOP and FHWA would be equal partners in developing the agenda for the multi-day meeting. - Project Team: Tina Greenfield (champion), Bill Hoffman, Dawn Gustafson, Dean Kernan